Have a read on below at some quick stats and facts on the Cincinnati Bengals to get you started:

 Where did the Cincinnati Bengals finish the season?

-The Cincinnati Bengals finished fourth in the American Football Conference North division.
+The Cincinnati Bengals finished the 2020 season fourth in the AFC North and 13th in the AFC.

 How many games did the Cincinnati Bengals win?

-The Cincinnati Bengals won two games in the 2019 NFL season.
+The Cincinnati Bengals won four games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: